Test of Adult Basic Education (TABE)

 TABE Retest and Waiver Procedures for Students with Disabilities

-- If the student does not achieve the state-mandated cut-off scores for their major, the student must participate in career preparatory instruction/remediation provided under the auspices of the Teaching-Learning Centers while they are taking their vocational courses.
-Time spent in career preparatory instruction/remediation must be documented through tutoring records, sign-in sheets or other traceable, valid means.
+- If the student does not achieve the required score found on the TABE Requirements for Career and Technical Certificate Programs chart, the student must participate in developmental education instruction and/or remediation provided by the Teaching-Learning Centers while they are taking their career and technical courses.
+Time spent in developmental education instruction and/or remediation must be documented through course/tutoring records, sign-in sheets or other traceable, valid means.

 - Following developmental instruction and/or remediation, a student will be permitted to take the TABE again.
 Upon retaking the TABE, if the student does not attain the minimum specified cut-off scores, the student may initiate the waiver process.

 - Each student requesting a waiver must provide the Office of Disabilities Services with appropriate documentation of his/her disabilities for consideration of TABE scores waivers.
 In addition, the student must write a letter to the director of disabilities services requesting a waiver for the applicable portion(s) of the TABE and provide rationale for the request.